 Stay on top of the everyday money management

-There are a few main day to day areas where you can concentrate your efforts:
+There are a few main day-to-day areas where you can concentrate your efforts:

 - Keep track of all of your business expenses.
 These can add up quickly, and regular review allows you to fine-tune where your money goes.

-- Do not get slack on invoicing; Send out invoices as soon as possible after completing a project or providing goods, set your payment terms out clearly, follow up on unpaid invoices.
+- Do not get slack on invoicing; Send out invoices as soon as possible after completing a project or providing goods, set your payment terms out clearly, and follow up on unpaid invoices.

 It’s not personal it’s business

-Mixing business and personal finances is a sure fire recipe for disaster!
-To avoid any cross over, make sure you define which is which:
+Mixing business and personal finances is a sure-fire recipe for disaster!
+To avoid any cross-over, make sure you define which is which:

 - Keep your personal and business bank accounts separate, mixing your household and commercial money is the route to unexplained losses and tax-headaches.
 Keeping your business’s money separate will make predicting profitability easier and help you keep track of your expenses far more easily.